 and China (Hong Kong) regions.

 You can also use the Log Audit Service application of Log Service to collect RDS SQL audit logs.
 In addition, the Log Audit Service application can collect audit logs from more regions.
-For more information, see Overview of the Log Audit Service application.
+For more information, see Log Audit Service.